OCHA-DAP/hdx-python-api/doc/main.md

 If you do not, the output format will be an
 [ISO 8601 date](https://en.wikipedia.org/wiki/ISO_8601) eg. 2007-01-25.

-    dataset_date = dataset.get_date_of_dataset("OPTIONAL FORMAT")
+    reference_period = dataset.get_reference_period("OPTIONAL FORMAT")

-To set the dataset date, you must pass either datetime.datetime objects or strings to the function below.
+To set the reference period, you must pass either datetime.datetime objects or strings to the function below.
 It accepts a start date and an optional end date which if not supplied is assumed to be the same as the start date.
 Instead of the end date, the flag "ongoing" which by default is False can be set to True which indicates that the end date rolls forward every day.

-    dataset.set_date_of_dataset("START DATE", "END DATE")
+    dataset.set_reference_period("START DATE", "END DATE")

-The method below allows you to set the dataset's date using a year range.
+The method below allows you to set the reference period using a year range.
 The start and end year can be supplied as integers or strings.
 If no end year is supplied then the range will be from the beginning of the start year to the end of that year.

-    dataset.set_dataset_year_range(START YEAR, END YEAR)
+    dataset.set_reference_period_year_range(START YEAR, END YEAR)

 ### Expected Update Frequency